GNOME/librsvg/rsvg/README.md

 Librsvg depends on a number of non-Rust libraries that must be installed on your system.
-They need to have a pkg-config `.pc` file installed so that librsvg's compilation can find them:
+They need to have a pkg-config `.pc` file installed so that librsvg's compilation can find them via [system-deps][system-deps]:

   * Cairo - used for the main rendering
   * FreeType2 - font renderer